tuanchauict/annopref/README.md

 * Automatically generate `get/set/has` function for each preference field
 * "AntiHack" by encoding the key of each preference field name
-* Customizable the name of each field (no effect if AntiHack is on)
+* Customizable the name of each field (the custom name will be used for the hash function if AntiHack is applied)
 * Simple create `static` get/set functions or inside a `singleton` for Dependencies Injection

 # Example